supuflounder/fp/ReadMe.md

 There are four buttons to select specific representations, such as `+inf`, `-inf`, `+Nan` and `-NaN`.
 For the NaN representations, an exponent of all 1s and a nonzero mantissa is a NaN, and I arbitrarily chose to set the low-order bit of the mantissa to represent these values.
 You can experiment with other bits.
 ![The NaN and inf Buttons](./assets/images/naninf.png)

+## The Number
 Together, all of these controls allow you to manipulate what is called "The Number".

 ![The Number](./assets/images/thenumber.png)

+## The Working Registers

 There are three "working registers" designated `n1`, `n2` and `n3`.

 ![The Working Registers](./assets/images/n1n2n3.png)

+## Transferring to and from The Number

-The large vertical arrow buttons pointing downward transfer a value from The Number to one of the three  The large upward pointing arrows transfer a value from one of the working registers to The Number, so it can be examined in detail.
+The large vertical arrow buttons pointing downward transfer a value from The Number to one of the three working registers.
+The large upward pointing arrows transfer a value from one of the working registers to The Number, so it can be examined in detail.

 ![The Transfer Number Arrows](./assets/images/transferarrows.png)

+## Transferring Working Registers

 The horizontal arrow buttons transfer a value from the working register below them to one of the other working registers.

 ![The 1->2,3 Arrows](./assets/images/123arrows.png)
 ![The 2->1,3 Arrows](./assets/images/213arrows.png)
 ![The 3->1,2 Arrows](./assets/images/312arrows.png)

+## The Operation buttons

 The operation buttons perform the indicated operation `n3 = n1 op n2`.